Support you can trust

 Our online help centre is home to the most useful information including quick guides, FAQs, and product information.
 Knowledge articles cover each product category guiding you through troubleshooting and care instructions.

-Online process to manage guarantee periods for all Dimplex periods
+Online process to manage guarantee periods for all Dimplex products

 Whether you’re working on a new build, refurbishment, or commercial project, Dimplex is committed to supporting you each step of the way and being your reliable partner.
 We are here to provide the support and guidance you need to make every installation a success.